 I am trying to print a PDF and it won’t work.
 Help!

 We have had a few issues with PDFs, so you are not alone!
 It seems that if you are trying to print a PDF file directly from Compass, it doesn’t always want to work.
-The best work-arounds we have found for problem PDFs are first, try saving it to the Desktop and then re-sending the print job from there.
+The best work-arounds we have found for problem PDFs are to try saving it to the Desktop and then re-sending the print job from there.
 You can also try to save the PDF as an “image” instead of a PDF.
 If neither of these options are working, please come find a library employee, and we’ll help you out!

 I am trying to print an image and it won’t work.
 Help!